-However, the new standard requires the recording of the actual right-to-use of the asset (such as the cargo truck) rather than the actual asset.
+However, the new ASC 842 Lease Accounting Standard requires the recording of the actual right-to-use of the asset (such as the cargo truck) rather than the actual asset.
 This means that the right-of-use asset is an intangible asset.

 Where Does a Right-of-Use Asset Go on the Balance Sheet?

 Calculating the right-of-use amortization requires examining three items closely:

 - The incurred initial direct cost by the lessee